Get financial adviser coach blog updates via email.

-Facebook: 7618628, Twitter: 14054, LinkedIn: 689
+Facebook: 2831, Twitter: 13272, LinkedIn: 689

-by Tony Vidler As a general rule I don’t recommend that a professional discount their fees, as it tends to undermine their entire value proposition.
-Discounting fees usually moves a professional from being an expert with highly specialised and valuable knowledge to someone simply selling hours of billable time in a consumers mind. […]
+by Tony Vidler As a general rule I don’t recommend that a professional discount fees as it tends to undermine their entire value proposition whilst also creating a mindset for the client that the adviser is a price-taker rather than the price-setter.
+Discounting fees usually moves a professional from being an expert with […]

 Scope Creep: The Number 1 Problem In Fixed Fee Advice

-by Tony Vidler “Scope Creep” is the killer for the Holy Grail of professional services business models.
-That ideal model which so many aspire to is having clients who agree to ongoing fixed fees, and the practice income rolls in month after month.
-Fixed fee advice being delivered on an ongoing basis is a […]
+by Tony Vidler “Scope Creep” is the killer for the Holy Grail of professional services business models: fixed fee advice.
+That ideal model which so many aspire to is having clients who agree to ongoing fixed fees, and the practice income just rolls in month after month.
+Fixed fee advice being delivered on […]

 by Tony Vidler It has been proven repeatedly that providing a guarantee in your fees for prospective clients certainly helps them decide to engage – and it is not a difficult thing to do, even though “guarantee” is a dangerous word for financial advisers.
 Financial advice fees can seem to be enormously expensive […]